 Roma Traditions ~ 1 Day Cooking

-December 2011 – Click here to read more!
+As featured in Fall 2022 – Click here to read more!

-Traditional Roma Cooking
+Traditional Roman Cooking

-Menu may include such traditional dishes as:
+Menu may include such traditions as:

 Bucatini All’ Amatriciana ~ Bucatini are a long pasta, similar to spaghetti, but with a hole that runs the lenth of each strand.
 This traditional dish is said to come from Amatrice, a small town in Lazio, and has a base of guanciale and tomato, topped with grated Pecorino Romano cheese.